LME's planned warehouse crackdown may drive metal off radar

 “The warehouses can retaliate somewhat by lifting storage charges if practices become a lot more restrictive and if all these reforms are adopted,” said Robin Bhar, head of metals research, Societe Generale in London.

-It costs up to 50 cents per tonne to store primary aluminum in LME regulated warehouses compared to a fraction of that in non-LME depots, industry sources said.
+It costs up to 50 cents per tonne to store primary aluminium in LME regulated warehouses compared to a fraction of that in non-LME depots, industry sources said.

 “That can only speed up the withdraw from LME sheds to cheaper non-LME sheds.
 It means we have less visibility.
 There has always been these huge off-market stealth stocks, which are always difficult to estimate, this would make it near impossible,” Bhar said.